 And Cristobal Tapia de Veer uses it in the opening credits theme from the White Lotus (2021).

-Below, I wrote out the beginning of the Gregorian chant, followed by some possible harmonization ideas of my own.
+Below, I wrote out the beginning of the Gregorian chant, a couple of derivative uses, and a harmonization idea of my own.

 Now let me clear up a point of confusion.
 In classical music, “Dies irae” can refer to two different things: the Gregorian chant melody, and the text of a part of the Requiem mass.
 Many European composers wrote musical settings for the Requiem mass, and they did not necessarily use the Gregorian chant melodies.
 So, for example, the famous Dies irae sequence in Mozart’s Requiem uses the same text as the Gregorian chant, but Mozart sets it to completely different music.
 The same goes for the Requiems by Verdi, Brahms, and so on.